Where a cancer spreads

 - A build up of fluid between the chest wall and the lung called a pleural effusion – this in turn causes shortness of breath, chest aching, discomfort and heaviness

 Fluid builds up because cancer cells are irritating the pleura (also called the pleural membrane).
 The pleura are the two sheets of tissue that cover the lungs.
 The irritated tissues make extra fluid and the fluid collects between them.
 There may also be cancer cells in the pleural space that stop the extra fluid draining away.
-The lungs inflate as we breathe in.
-This fluid build up gets in their way and presses on the lungs, stopping them from inflating fully.
+The lungs expand (inflate) as we breathe in.
+This fluid build up gets in their way and presses on the lungs, stopping them from expanding fully.

 Doctors can drain the fluid away by putting in a needle, or a thin tube.
 This is called a pleural tap, or aspiration.
 But unless they can stop the fluid from collecting, it will build up again.
-There is detailed information about treatment for pleural effusion in our question and answer about treatment for fluid on the lung.
+We have detailed information about treatment for pleural effusion.

 Many types of cancer can spread to the liver.
 It is most likely to occur with cancers of the digestive system because the blood from the digestive system circulates through the liver before it goes back to the heart.
 The cancer cells get stuck in tiny capillaries of the liver.